srdjan/typelang/docs/blog-article-typelang.md

 **typelang** seeks to explore ways of cutting down this complexity by **constraining how code can be written**.

-So: what happens when we constrain how code can be written, making effects explicit and enforcing functional purity?
+So, what happens when we constrain how code can be written, making effects explicit and enforcing functional purity?

 **typelang** is a disciplined subset of TypeScript that combines three core ideas: a strict